Robust Training of Social Media Image Classification Models for Rapid Disaster Response: Tasks and Datasets

 \subsubsection{AIDR Disaster Type Dataset (AIDR-DT)}

 AIDR-DT dataset consists of tweets collected from 17 disaster events and 3 general collections.
 The tweets of these collections have been collected by the AIDR system \cite{imran2014aidr}.
 The 17 disaster events include flood, earthquake, fire, hurricane, terrorist attack, and armed-conflict.
 The tweets in general collections contain keywords related to natural disasters, human-induced disasters, and security incidents.
 Images are crawled from these collections for disaster type annotation.
 The labeling of these images was performed in two steps.
 First, a set of images were labeled as \textit{earthquake}, \textit{fire}, \textit{flood}, \textit{hurricane}, and \textit{none of these categories}.
-Then, a sample of $\sim$2200 images were selected and labeled as \textit{none of these categories} in the previous step for annotating \textit{not disaster} and \textit{other disaster} categories.
+Then, a sample of $\sim$2,200 images labeled as \textit{none of these categories} in the previous step are selected for annotating \textit{not disaster} and \textit{other disaster} categories.

 For the landslide category, images are crawled from Google, Bing, and Flickr using keywords landslide, mudslide, ``mud slides'', landslip, ``rock slides'', rockfall, ``land slide'', earthslip, rockslide, and ``land collapse''.
 As images have been collected from different sources, therefore, it resulted in having duplicates.
-To take this into account, duplicate filtering has been applied to remove exact- and near-duplicate images.
+Duplicate filtering has been applied to remove exact- and near-duplicate images to resolve this issue.
 Then, the remaining images were manually labeled as \textit{landslide} and \textit{not landslide}.
-The resulted annotated dataset consists of labeled images with seven categories as mentioned in Section \ref{sssec:task_disaster_types}.
+The resulted annotated dataset consists of labeled images with seven categories defined in Section \ref{sssec:task_disaster_types}.